Associate Professor Deanna D'Alessandro

 - A State-of-the-art Magnetic Property Measurement Facility for the Development of Advanced Materials and Biomedical Technologies in the Sydney Basin; Li S, Amal R, Kepert C, Zhang C, Sheppard L, Zheng R, Kennedy B, Sahajwalla V, Guo Z, Ling C, D'Alessandro D, Klose F, Jiang X; Australian Research Council (ARC)/Linkage Infrastructure, Equipment and Facilities (LIEF).

-- Solving the Energy Waste Roadblock; Kepert C, D'Alessandro D; Science and Industry Endowment Fund/Research Support.
+- Solving the Energy Waste Roadblock (SIEF Grant); Kepert C, D'Alessandro D; Science and Industry Endowment Fund/Research Support.

 - Conducting Nanoporous Materials: toward Molecular Devices; D'Alessandro D; Australian Research Council (ARC)/Discovery Projects (DP).

-- Light-Activated Nanoporous Materials for Gas Capture and Separations; D'Alessandro D; L'Oreal Australia/For Women in Science Fellowships.
+- Light-Activated Nanoporous Materials for Gas Capture and Separations; D'Alessandro D; L'Oreal Australia/Women in Science Fellowship.